renaissance-publishing/renaissance/content/chapters/19-races.md

 Mindshare Fungus can thrive on its own in the damp dark of caves beneath the Emerald Plane as well as any other fungus can, but it also has the ability to derive nourishment from the magical energies of living creatures—what is commonly called psionic energy.
 What's more, the fungus can actually colonize the bodies of some other creatures—including Dwarves, whose physiology is highly compatible with it.
 Mindshare Fungus is not a parasite, however, but rather a symbiote; it does not harm its hosts, but it does provide them with some remarkable benefits.
-Mindsharing Fungus "bridges" the minds of its host with other hosts nearby; this allows hosts to exchange thoughts, experiences, knowledge, and even skills.
+The Mindsharing Fungus can "bridge" the minds of its hosts; this allows those hosts to exchange thoughts, experiences, knowledge, and even skills.
-These exchanges are largely voluntary; hosts have a great deal of control over what they share with others and what they take in—although hosts cannot completely shut out the connection.
+These exchanges are largely voluntary; hosts have a great deal of control over what they share with others and what they take in—although they cannot completely shut out the connection.

-Though this effect can only work over short distances, the effect can be communicated using Mindshare "plants"—which, like many funguses, can be surprisingly large.
+Normally, this effect only works over short distances—hosts need to be within a few *strides* of each-other to bridge their minds.
+However, the effect can be "conducted" over greater distance by Mindsharing Fungus "plants" themselves—and these "plants" can be quite large, with many different surface growths connected by a vast rootwork.
-Mindshare "plants" also have the remarkable ability to *store* and *retrieve* parts of the minds of users—ranging from simple messages or discrete memories to fragments of personalities or skills.
+Mindshare "plants" also have the remarkable ability to *store* and *retrieve* parts of the minds of users—ranging from simple messages or discrete memories to fragments of personalities.

 A unique, highly communal culture has sprung up around the *Fahra*.
 The Mindsharing Dwarves tend to be radically open, honest and egalitarian.
 Even more than traditional Dwarves, they run their societies by consensus and memory—thanks to the Mindsharing Fungus, they have little need of courts, contracts, physical records, or even schools.
-Members of Mindsharing communities will often share some personality traits—this is never enforced, as even Mindsharing Dwarves value their individuality, but occurs naturally and inevitably as the mind of each member slightly overlaps with every other in a community.
+Members of Mindsharing communities will often share some personality traits—an individual's personality is never forcefully changed, as even Mindsharing Dwarves value their individuality, but rather occurs naturally and inevitably as the mind of each member slightly overlaps with every other in a community.
 Some communities remain highly individualistic in their own way, where each member lives their own lives and pursues their own goals, merely using the *Fahra* to best live at peace with their neighbors; in other communities, however, members can begin to "vanish" into the collective.

 No Mindsharing community has been known to forcefully recruit a member, or force its will on a member; this is due in part to their culture, in part to Commonwealth law, and in part to the fact that the trauma and misery inflicted on that individual would "leak" over the link—no matter how much they might try to stop it—and would "poison" all the other members.
-Still, even though, for the most part, the Mindsharing Dwarves are as welcome in the Commonwealth as any other community, there are those that fear them.
+Still, there are those that fear them.

 Most Mindsharing Dwarves live in the Haven Isles.
 A few have resettled in their traditional homeland, building a few Holds in the northeast of the Worldspine mountains; their distant kin have greeted them cooly (an understatement in the case of the Ground-Explorer Dwarves).